ballerina-platform/ballerina-dev-website/learn/user-guide/observing-ballerina-code.md

 ballerina.observe.tracingProvider | The tracer name, which implements the tracer interface. | choreo | jaeger or the name of the tracer of any custom implementation.

 #### Using the Jaeger Client
-Below is the sample configuration options that are available to support Jaeger as the tracer provider in Ballerina.
+The below are the sample configuration options that are available to support Jaeger as the tracer provider in Ballerina.

 ```toml
 [ballerina.observe]